 SOA has a variety of resources within the School, Shidler College of Business, the University of Hawaiʻi at Mānoa, and the greater accounting professional community within Honolulu and the state of Hawaii.
 Major resources include student clubs, databases, career placement help.
 Separate web-pages describe the SOA classroom at Shidler, Placement for SOA MAcc alumni and current and former students of the Ph.D. program, and links to accounting organizations in Hawaii.

 Student clubs, such as Accounting Club and Beta Alpha Psi, further develops the future accounting professional.
 Both clubs work together on certain events, such as the annual "Glimpse Into the Future" Conference (AGIF), held every Veterans Day.
 AGIF provides dynamic speakers and panels on current issues for accountants.
-For example, Blane Ruschak, Executive Director of University Relations and Recruiting for KPMG (MAcc 1982), frequently speaks at the AGIF.
+For example, Blane Ruschak, President of the KPMG US Foundation, Inc and the independent PhD Project (MAcc 1982), frequently speaks at the AGIF.

 National recognition is regularly received by UH-Mānoa student clubs for their extensive professional activities.
 For example, in 2015, the Accounting Club received the Institute of Management Accountant's Clark Johnson Achievement Award ($5,000) recognizing an IMA student chapter whose efforts best reflect outstanding leadership.
 Also, the Delta Theta chapter of Beta Alpha Psi has achieved "Superior" status from the national organization for many years.
 Beta Alpha Psi's professional activities include a "Problem Session Seminar" which helps students better understand how accounting studies relate to the real world and features the Oxford-style debate.
 The student clubs arranges tours of various professional firms in Honolulu.